 Roasted Cauliflower Soup with Coconut and Turmeric

 Roasted Cauliflower Soup with Coconut and Turmeric.
-This healthy cauliflower soup is flavored with Thai chili paste and coconut milk!
+This healthy cauliflower soup recipe is flavored with Thai chili paste and coconut milk!

 Unfortunately, the answer isn’t quite as conversation-starting as one might think.
 Homemade pizza and pasta are certainly up there, but that’s in large part due to the satisfaction received from eating them (no, really, it’s sometimes that simple).
 But what do I enjoy making the most?
 That is a much harder question.
 Believe it or not, soup is one of my favorite things to make, period.

 Yep, soup.
 I love the mindless chopping, dicing, and prep work that goes into a great bowl of soup.
 The comfort and hearty satisfaction it brings.
 The accompaniments (a hearty salad, great crusty loaf of bread, great cheese) it encourages.
 But, really, the best part about it?
 Soup lends itself extremely well to experimentation in the kitchen.
 If you’re uncomfortable improvising or you want to start putting your own spin on recipes (rather than strictly following them), start with soup.